Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 #### k3sup
 If you want to quickly spin up k3s clusters on your own hardware you can use [k3sup](https://k3sup.dev) to quickly install k3s, as well as install applications onto any kubernetes cluster with sensible defaults.
-Ths written and maintained by [Alex Ellis](https://twitter.com/alexellisuk) and has contributions from loads of other people (including myself).
+This is written and maintained by [Alex Ellis](https://twitter.com/alexellisuk) and has contributions from loads of other people (including myself).